vaskivskyiI/NTMpy/README.md

 ## Dependencies
 NTMpy has four dependencies: [Numpy](http://www.numpy.org/), [Matplotlib](https://matplotlib.org/), [B-splines](https://github.com/johntfoster), and [Progressbar](https://pypi.org/project/tqdm/2.2.3/)

-Note that by downloading the package via `pip install NTMpy` a routine, which automatically checks if all the required packages are existent on the local machine is implemented.
-If one of the dependent pip packages, listed here, is missing an automatic download is initiated.
+You can download the package via `pip install NTMpy` a automatically install the missing packages.
+Note that the NTMpy available on PyPi is an old version!